 So, if you feed at 9 am, the second feeding should be at around 5 pm.
 Try to work it up till you get to the feedings being twelve hours apart.
 It is recommended that you carefully monitor your dog during this process to ensure that they are being fed enough.

 Each dog is different, so you need to customize feedings based on their individual needs.
 For senior dogs, you should only feed them once per day.

 What Is The Ideal Weight Of A Shih Tzu?

 On average, a Shih Tzu can weight from anywhere between 9 lbs. to 16 lbs.
-In fact, it’s recommended that you weight your dog frequently, whether that is at home or at your vet.
+It’s recommended that you weight your dog frequently, whether that is at home or your vet.
 This just allows you to know whether you are feeding them with the right amount of food and if they are in good health.
 When they are a puppy, you should expect a steady increase in their weight.

 Shih Tzu dogs generally stand between eight to eleven inches tall.
 They should be solid and compact, even with their smaller stature, and carry good weight.
 This breed tends to have a longer lifespan and be a healthy breed.

 Their median life expectancy is around thirteen years and two months, which makes it longer than the average dog.
 In terms of weight, 9 lbs.
 Shih Tzu will need to intake 315 calories per day.
 While a 16 lbs.
 Shih Tzu will intake about 646 calories daily.